 Before you get started, clear out any eggs and webs.

 Step B2: Spray

 Use a spray bottle to shake together 5-7 drops of peppermint oil with 16 ounces of warm water and a squirt of dish soap.
 Then, spray the mixture anywhere you don’t want spiders—especially entry points to the home.

 Step B3: Wipe surfaces

 After you spray the surface, wipe it down.
 It’s that easy!

 Peppermint oil will only deter spiders, whereas Miss Muffet’s Revenge will actually kill them.
 If you’re having a serious problem, I think Miss Muffet’s revenge is the way to go.
-But it you want to keep spiders around (they do kill other bugs!), but at a healthy distance, try the peppermint oil.
+But if you want to keep spiders around (they do kill other bugs!) at a healthy distance, try peppermint oil.